Tommeeboi/Divclick/README.md

 ## Releases
 The Alpha versions were private and were only shown to people I know.

-Alpha v1: First Alpha.
-TODO: Fix Dimensions, square disappearing, and visual bugs.
+Alpha v1: First Alpha

 Alpha v2: Fixed visual bugs and added license

 Alpha v3: The target square no longer randomly disappears (including all dimension settings.)
 Dimensions other than 10x10 are still buggy though.

+Alpha v4: The game is now more accurate, and the correct square is no longer one square to the left of the coloured one.